godotengine/godot-website/collections/_article/godotcon-2023.md

 ## Location

 With heartfelt appreciation, we extend our thanks to a passionate team of Munich locals who have been instrumental in organizing this event.
 Their dedication and support have made it possible for us to be hosted at [Microsoft](https://developer.microsoft.com/en-us/games/) Germany, whose generous offer of their space allows us to bring this remarkable event to life.

 📍 Address: [Walter-Gropius-Str.
 5, 80807 München, Germany](https://www.openstreetmap.org/way/428992680).

 ## Tickets

-Tickets will be available soon - but they will be limited!
-Subscribe to our mailing list below to get informed when the ticket sale starts, and to get any future communication regarding the conference.
+~~Tickets will be available soon - but they will be limited!
+Subscribe to our mailing list below to get informed when the ticket sale starts, and to get any future communication regarding the conference.~~

+**Edit:** Tickets have been sold out as of September 5th.
+In case there is enough cancellations until the event to justify it, we'll procede to sell these tickets.
+Please subscribe to our mailing list below to get informed if such ticket sale starts, and to get any future communication regarding the conference.

 <form method="post" action="https://godot.news/subscription/form" class="listmonk-form">